 Another niggling thing I found was that you can’t import or record sound into Animation-ish which means you can’t work with any dialogue or sound effects in the program, you have to use a 3rd-party program to do that.

-Another thing, while not necessarily a negative but might be something to bear in mind, is that since the interface is quite unique moving on to more advanced software later is not necessarily a natural progression; unlike other beginners software from Toon Boom like Flip Boom Cartoon and Flip Boom All Star which are effectively trimmed down and simplified versions of their professional programs.
+Another thing, while not necessarily a negative but might be something to bear in mind, is that since the interface is quite unique moving on to more advanced software later is not necessarily a natural progression; unlike other beginners software from Smith Micro like Moho Debut which is effectively a trimmed down and simplified version of their professional program Moho Pro.

 As I say, probably not a deal-breaker but might be worth bearing in mind if you think your child may want to progress to other more advanced software later.